 From 1953 to 1987, the water supply at Camp Lejeune military base in Jacksonville, North Carolina, was contaminated by toxic chemicals and carcinogens up to 280 times the standard safety level.
 This water used for bathing, cooking, and drinking by Marines, their families, and employees on the base later caused many to suffer different cancers, diseases, and health complications.
 Previously, federal law barred victims’ claims against the U.S. government.
 Now, Congress just passed an act allowing their claims.

 If you lived or worked at Camp Lejeune, you may be one of the 450,000 people impacted by the contamination.
-The attorneys at Henson Fuerst are actively assisting those affected and are available 24/7 for others who need help filing a claim.
+Henson Fuerst Attorneys has joined Watts Guerra LLC and the Law Office of Douglas Boxer to form Camp Lejeune Legal – an association of law firms working together to pursue federal claims under the Camp LeJeune Justice Act.
+Our team is actively assisting those affected and is available 24/7 for others who need help filing a claim.
 Contact us today by calling 919-781-1107 or submitting a free case evaluation form on our website.

 About the Camp Lejeune Justice Act